 Jurisdiction Can Private Placement Rights be Exercised?
-Process Notification Fees In order to market a non-EEA AIF market to non-professional investors, the AIFM must be granted authorisation by CMVM. certification that the AIFM is authorised in their home State.
-Romania Yes Upon submitting a notification to the RFSA, the AIFM may operate a private placement to professional investors.
-The AIFM must submit a prospectus for approval in order to market to non-professional investors.
-Notification must detail the services that the AIFM intends to perform and be accompanied by AIF's internal regulation and offering document.
-Currently, there are no fees to market under the private placement regime.
-Slovakia Yes Upon submitting a notification to the National Bank of Slovakia, the AIFM may operate a private placement to professional investors.
-In order to operate a private placement for non-professional investors, an application must be sent to the National Bank of Slovakia for approval.
+Process Notification Fees ls pre-marketing permissible? their home State competent authority within two weeks of starting such pre- marketing activity, which in turn is directly transmitted to the RFSA.
+Slovakia Yes Upon submitting a notification to the National Bank of Slovakia, the AIFM may operate a private placement to professional investors (including qualified investors).
+In order to operate a private placement for non-professional investors, an application must be sent to the National Bank of Slovakia for permission.
 Notification must be accompanied by documentation in principle in the extent of the AIFMD.
-The approval process with the National Bank of Slovakia is rather complex and depends on the entity of the AIFM (Slovak, EEA, non-EEA).
+The permission process with the National Bank of Slovakia is rather complex and depends on the entity of the AIFM (Slovak, EEA, non-EEA).
 Currently, there are no fees to market under the private placement regime for the notifications.
-The approval for marketing with non-professional investors costs EUR 1.700.
+The permission for marketing with non-professio nal investors costs EUR 1.700.
+Yes - EEA AIFMs may commence pre- marketing AIFs which are not yet established or established but not notified to the NBS, to potential professional investors in Slovakia, provided that the NBS receives a pre- marketing notification letter within two weeks of starting such pre-marketing activity in writing or in an electronic form.
 Slovenia Yes One of the exemptions from public placement must be identified.
-Generally, no separate notification of private placement is required.
 Currently, there are no fees to market under the private placement regime.
-Spain Yes Upon submitting a notification to the CNMV, the AIFM may market an EEA AIF to professional investors.
-In order to market a non-EEA AIF market to non-professional investors, the AIFM must be granted authorisation by the CNMV.
-Notification must be accompanied by all relevant information and documentation provided in Spanish Regulations.
-Currently, there are no specific fees to market under the private placement regime.
-Sweden Yes Upon submitting a notification to the SFSA, the Notification by EEA AIFM's shall be Currently, there are no fees to market
+Yes - EEA and non- EEA AIFMs may exercise pre-marketing activities of AIFs to professional investors on the Slovenian market within the limited scope provided by the law.
+Pre- marketing of units of UCITS is not regulated under Slovenian law.
+Spain No Only by submitting a notification to the CNMV, the AIFM may market an EEA AIF to professional investors.
+In order to market a non-EEA AIF to non-professional investors, the AIFM must be granted authorisation by the CNMV.
+N/A. N/A Yes - the management companies of OECIIs or CECIIs may exercise pre-marketing activities to potential professional investors in order to test their interest in a qualifying fund which is not yet established, or in a qualifying fund which is established, but not yet notified for marketing.
+A pre- marketing notification form must be submitted to the CNMV prior to engaging in pre- marketing activities in Spain.